acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 ## Tournament format and rules
 ### Tournament format
 All teams must be offered at least 9 meaningful games for Fall, and 10 meaningful games for Winter and Regionals.
 Online mirrors must offer teams at least 7 games.
-(Exceptions must be approved by the Mirror Coordinator.)
+(Exceptions must be approved by the Site Coordinator.)
 ACF recommends offering at least 11 games for in-person tournament.
-More details on suggested formats and tiebreaking procedures can be found on ACF’s [Formats](/formats/) page.
+More details on suggested formats and tiebreaking procedures can be found on ACF’s [Formats](/formats) page.
 Hosts should expect that at least 15 packets will be available for Fall, Winter, and Regionals (13 for online tournaments).
-All tournament formats must be approved by the Mirror Coordinator one week before the tournament.
+All tournament formats must be approved by the Site Coordinator one week before the tournament.
 ### Rules
 Hosts must use the [official ACF rules](/gameplay-rules) for gameplay.